-Apache Medical Billing provides this article about medical billing in California in order to help our clients, in particular facility-based physician groups for hospitalist billing, anesthesiologist billing, and radiologist billing, who often need to balance bill a patient in full when they are out of network in order to try and recover a reasonable reimbursement rate since the insurance company may often underpay the out of network physician for their services.
+Apache Health provides this article about medical billing in California in order to help our clients, in particular facility-based physician groups for hospitalist billing, anesthesiologist billing, and radiologist billing, who often need to balance bill a patient in full when they are out of network in order to try and recover a reasonable reimbursement rate since the insurance company may often underpay the out of network physician for their services.
 In this article, we will discuss the potential financial reimbursement impact of the new patient balance billing law California AB 72.

 California bill AB 72, which passed into law in 2016 and becomes effective starting July 1, 2017.
 IT is known as the “Surprise Medical Bill” law.
 Although there is some nuance to it and some exceptions, it basically requires facility based physicians when performing California medical billing to take whatever reimbursement is offered by insurers.
 The AB 72 law states that insurers will reimburse either the average contracted rate for that service in that area for that insurer or 125% of the Medicare rate, whichever is higher, and that patients may not be balance billed for a higher fee when a non-contracted physician performs a service at a contracted facility.